stuntgoat/sptt/README.md

 `sptt`
 ======

-Split a file into a Percentage of Test and Train data
+Split data into a Percentage of Test and Train sets.

-This is used for dividing a dataset into testing, training sets.

 Usage: